How to stay safe this holiday season.

 - Let your neighbors know when you are leaving and when you plan to return home and if you are expecting anybody at your house while you are away.

 - Burglars want easy access to your home.
 Make sure all trees and shrubs are trimmed near all doors and windows where intruders might hide.
 Add exterior lights and consider lights that are activated by motion sensors.

 Burglars like to work quickly, so try to slow down their path into and around the house.
 You can accomplish this with:

-Security Cameras with online remote viewing, (prices are very reasonable these days), or at least a "dummy" one (suggested only for private residences.)
+- Security Cameras with online remote viewing, (prices are very reasonable these days), or at least a demmi one- only for private residences.

-Don't broadcast the fact that you'll be away on Twitter, Facebook, any social media pages, in your blog or anywhere else on the Internet.
+- Don't broadcast the fact that you'll be away on Twitter, Facebook, any social media pages, in your blog, in your blog or anywhere else on the Internet.

 Source: LAPD Crime Prevention Section

 Remember also to change or "Re-Key" your locks to make sure that no one has a copy of the key to your home or office!